Temporary feelings are emotional thoughts flowing through our minds all the time.

-- A reminder our feelings are temporary.
-We don’t have to react to our feelings immediately.
+- Our feelings are temporary.
+We don’t have to react to our emotions immediately.

-Given how temporary our feelings are, we really shouldn’t be eager to make permanent decisions.
-Therefore, it would be better to try and manage our passing thoughts with less emotion, as you’ll see.
+Given how temporary our feelings are, it seems foolish to make any type of a decision, let alone a permanent one.
+So, given our need to decide, it would be better to try and manage our passing thoughts with less emotion, as you’ll see.

 Blood surged through my body as my heart rate increased.
-The adrenaline doing its job, as anger triggered my bodies senses to prepare to react to what had just happened.
+The adrenaline doing its job, as anger triggered my body's senses to prepare to react to what had happened.

 As I approach the traffic lights, so they changed.
 I almost jumped them, but hesitated and decided not to.
-So, I pulled up in front of the traffic light controlling the cars its red glowing brightly – even in the morning sun.
+So, I pulled up in front of the traffic light controlling the car, it's red glowing brightly – even in the morning sun.